pipelinelabo/datalaiq-wiki/configuration/gui.md

 This page documents user preference options enabled by the "user preferences" section of the account management page.

-Currently, these options are configured via JSON and available for advanced Gravwell users.
+Currently, these options are configured via JSON and available for advanced DatalaiQ users.
 If you're not sure that making any of these tweaks would be helpful, then they probably wouldn't be.

 ## User Preferences